KiwiLostInMelb/agentdvr-alpr/README.md

 E.g. /var/log/php-fpm/www-errorlog.log and /var/log/httpd/error_log
 Note that these may be different if you are on a different distribution or different web server.

+You can also check the AgentDVR logs for some errors.
+E.g. http://[AgentDVR Server IP]:[Agent DVR Port]/logs.html

 Good luck!